 And oddly blue…

 My suspicions were confirmed when wearing them for the first time.
 Though made to fit a range of shoe sizes—an unpopular yet common practice—Gold Toes used to fit like the gloves they technically are.
 But these bunched up so badly over my shoes and up my heel.
 Not only that, but they were unusually thin with an ink-like cast.
 Only then, after scouring online reviews, would I realize that they’ve fallen victim to outsourcing and cheapened production.

-Brands around the world have turned to cheap labor—typically in disenfranchised areas of China—to assemble their products, often sacrificing quality in the process.
+Brands around the world have turned to cheap labor to assemble their products, often sacrificing quality in the process.
 On needn’t look any further than Florsheim, my favorite shoemaker.
-It’s also the reason why collectors and enthusiasts like me have turned to Poshmark and eBay to find products from their prime.
+It’s also the reason why collectors like me have turned to Poshmark and eBay to find products from their prime.
 In this case, Gildan Activewear would purchase Gold Toe Brands—as well as American Apparel, another classic—outsourcing products that were once made in America with some of the highest standards of quality in favor of ill-fitting garments of cheap materials that for some, become damaged with little provocation.
 I put the aforementioned “black” socks in giveaway after finding a set from 2016 on eBay—the last of the good socks.